Charlescsyyy/GenDop/README.md

-# GenDoP: Auto-regressive Camera Trajectory Generation as a Director of Photography
+# GenDoP: Auto-regressive Camera Trajectory Generation as a Director of Photography [ICCV 2025]

 <p align="center">